cramis1/Exerclock/README.md

 In the settings you can select whether you would like the snooze and mute to clear when BG is back in range.

+MAKE SURE TO have your phone in bluetooth range of the watch.
+And ensure that the fitbit app is permitted to run in the background.

 **DO NOT USE FOR ANY MEDICAL/TREATMENT PURPOSES!**

 Twitter: @cramis123